 - 1. Slide the antenna wire into the antenna tube to its full extent.
 When fully inserted, the wire should reach to approximately 1/2 inch below the tube cap.
 Do not leave any slack in the antenna wire. - 2.
-Insert the base of the antenna tube into the molded post on the chassis.
-Take care not to crimp the antenna wire.
+Insert the base of the antenna tube into the antenna post.
+Take care not to crimp the antenna wire. - 3.
+Slide the crimp nut over the antenna tube and screw it onto the antenna post. - 4.
+Use the supplied tool to tighten the crimp nut on the post just until the antenna tube is securely in place.
+Do not overtighten or crush the antenna wire against the chassis.
 Do not bend or kink the antenna wire!
 Do not shorten the antenna tube.

-See the side bar for more information.
+See the sidebar for more information.